One of the biggest challenges women face after birth is returning to exercise and doing so safely. These tips can help.

 Changes to your core and pelvic floor during pregnancy and birth

 Understanding the changes occurring within the body during pregnancy, birth, and postpartum can help you know how to support yourself as you return to exercise.
-Some of the biggest changes happen within the deep core and pelvic floor.
-The deep core being the transverse abdominal muscles, the diaphragm, the deep spinal support multifidus muscles, and the pelvic floor muscles.
+Some of the most significant changes happen within the deep core and pelvic floor.
+The deep core is the transverse abdominal muscles, the diaphragm, the deep spinal support multifidus muscles, and the pelvic floor muscles.